 Over the years I have worked in NHS primary care, educational, voluntary sector, and independent settings.
-In 1999 I moved from Edinburgh to the Highlands where I continued to work in a variety of settings.
-For more than a decade, I was employed as a counsellor in hospice-based palliative care and I have developed a particular interest in working with issues related to death and dying; for those facing death and for those they leave behind.
+For sixteen years, I was employed as a counsellor in hospice-based palliative care and I have developed a particular interest in working with issues related to death and dying; for those facing death and for those they leave behind.

-I aspire to welcome difference and diversity and to work in ways that include and welcome individuals irrespective of their race, gender, disability, religion or belief, sexual orientation, or age.
+I aspire to welcome difference and diversity and to work in ways that include and welcome individuals irrespective of ethnicity, gender, disability, religion or belief, sexual orientation, or age.

 One of the great and enduring privileges of my work is that, on a daily basis, I am reminded of and encouraged to pay attention to the things that really matter in life.
 Outside work, I try as best I can to pay attention to these things and to give time to the important people and concerns in my life.
 To relax, I spend time gardening.
 I love cooking and then relaxing with friends, food, drink, and enriching conversation.
 Music plays a very important part in my life, and I enjoy nothing more than walking and generally being outdoors, ideally with people I love.
 If the sun is out, so much the better.